dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 - `Round`, which represents a semicircle that has a diameter equal to the line thickness.

 > [!IMPORTANT]
 > The `StrokeLineCap` property has no effect if you set it on a shape that has no start or end points.
-For example, this property has no effect if you set it on an `Ellipse`, or `Rectangle`.
+For example, this property has no effect if you set it on an <xref:Microsoft.Maui.Controls.Shapes.Ellipse>, or `Rectangle`.

 The following XAML shows how to set the `StrokeLineCap` property: